- Professor of Electrical and Computer Engineering

-Dr. Flueck joined the IIT faculty in August of 1996.
+Alexander Flueck joined the Illinois Tech faculty in August of 1996.
 His research interests focus on power system stability and control.
 He is currently developing robust and efficient computational tools that will assist power engineers in planning and operating large-scale electric power systems, while emphasizing security and competitiveness.
-The goal of Dr. Flueck's research is to numerically compute the safe operating region of electric power systems under varying load/generation levels and facility outage contingencies.
+The goal of Flueck's research is to numerically compute the safe operating region of electric power systems under varying load/generation levels and facility outage contingencies.
 Determining the safe operating region of a large-scale power system is computationally demanding, thereby requiring extensive research in numerical methods.

 "Solving the Nonlinear Power Flow Equations with a Newton Process and GMRES," (with H-D. Chiang), 1996 IEEE International Symposium on Circuits and Systems, Atlanta, Georgia, May 1996.

 "Look-Ahead Voltage and Load Margin Contingency Selection Functions for Large-Scale Power Systems," (with H-D. Chiang and C-S. Wang), 1996 IEEE Power Engineering Society Winter Meeting, Baltimore, Maryland, January 1996, #96 WM 208-9 PWRS.